-Topics Held the "FY2021 Meeting of Compliance Managers and Practitioners
+Topics 2021 Meeting of Compliance Managers and Practitioners in Charge of Compliance Management

-On March 1, 2022, the Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Compliance Promotion Committee held the "FY2021 Meeting of Compliance Managers and Practicing Managers" in the same online format as in FY2020.
+The JPMA Code Compliance Committee held the "FY2021 Meeting of Compliance Managers and Practitioners" on March 1, 2022, in the same online format as in FY2020.
 The meeting was attended by 132 compliance managers and compliance practitioners from 73 member companies and was conducted according to the program shown in Table 1.
 A summary of the meeting is reported below.

 Table 1 Program of the "FY2021 Meeting for Compliance Managers and Practitioners"